Congress Passes Second Bill to Protect GI Bill Benefits Due to CoronavirusUpdated: November 4, 2022

 A few days after H.R.
 6194, news reports indicated that a GI Bill law to address the issues mentioned above would be approved by the President.

-Jared Lyon, President of Student Veterans Of America, who says, “This critical, time-sensitive legislation explicitly ensures student veterans will be able to continue to attend school and experience no changes” to GI bill housing benefits due to coronavirus countermeasures.
+Jared Lyon, president of Student Veterans Of America, who said, “This critical, time-sensitive legislation explicitly ensures student veterans will be able to continue to attend school and experience no changes” to GI bill housing benefits due to coronavirus countermeasures.

 Differences Between H.R.
 6194 and S. 3503

 Under the provisions of the House Resolution submitted by Rep. Phil Roe, the conditions of the measure include the following:

 “In the case of a program of education…” the text of the Resolution states, “that is converted from being offered on-site at an educational institution to being offered by distance learning by reason of an emergency or health-related situation…” is permitted under the Resolution to “continue to provide educational assistance under the laws administered by the Secretary without regard to such conversion” where payments of housing benefits, subsistence allowances or other monies associated with school attendance under the GI Bill.

 The measure is not indefinite under H.R.
 6194.
 It expires Dec.
 21, 2021, as the unamended Resolution states.